CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 - *{{<link url="VLAN-aware-Bridge-Mode" text="VLAN-aware bridges">}}* operate **only** in RSTP mode.
 - *{{<link url="Traditional-Bridge-Mode" text="Traditional bridges">}}* operate in both PVST and PVRST mode.
 The default is set to PVRST.
 Each traditional bridge has its own separate STP instance.

-{{%notice note%}}

-Cumulus Linux does not support MSTP; however, you can accomplish interoperability with MSTP networks using PVRSTP or PVSTP.

-{{%/notice%}}

 ## STP for a VLAN-aware Bridge

 VLAN-aware bridges operate in RSTP mode only.
 RSTP on VLAN-aware bridges works with other modes in the following ways: